algosup/2023-2024-project-4-sportshield-team-6/documents/technical/technical-specification.md

 Due to the low power that the electromagnent will receive, it will have a major impact on performance but also oon reliability.
 The alarm system will be activated however the lock system could be faulty leading to an important vulnarability of the device getting stolen.

 ### Testing (metrics)

 Voltimeter and other unit test will be done to assure that the results comming from the tests ressembles the expected result.

 ## Work flow

+Our team is composed with a Project Manager, a Program manager, a Tech leader, a Quality Assurance, a Technical writter, and a Software engineer.
+This configuration allows the team to have a specific work flow where as all the steps of the project will have to be validated by the Quality assurance anc the Project manager, this allows to keep the workflow going and to assure an good quality outcome.

 ### Prioritzation
 - Testing the protoype: Understanding the equipment we will have to work with is the first step.